Dark Sector from Interacting Canonical and Non-Canonical Scalar Fields: Introduction

 \section{Introduction}

 It is well known that the {common matter} cannot explain the observed galaxy rotation curves and another type of matter is naturally necessary.
 Although this is an old problem \cite{1}, until the present it is not solved and the {most} accepted explanation is that there exists {a strange} matter field which {interacts} only gravitationally with the known matter -- the so-called dark matter \cite{2}.
-The recent data from the gravitational lensing effect strongly support the existence of the dark matter \cite{3,4}.
+The recent data from the gravitational lensing effect to infer the matter contained in the galaxies strongly supports the existence of the dark matter \cite{3,4}.

 More recently, the astronomical observations indicate that the Universe is expanding acceleratedly in the late time \cite{5,6}.
 But the standard cosmology cannot explain this observed behavior and {cosmologists} are looking for explanations to the current accelerated period.
 Until the present the most accepted idea is that {there exists} an exotic component with negative pressure which causes the accelerated expansion of the Universe -- the so-called dark energy.
 It is generally described by a scalar field \cite{7,8} and composes the most part of the energy of the Universe {in the present}.